MatthiasBart/bachelor-thesis/chapters/3-background.typ

 The Transport Layer "divides application data into packets, adds a destination address to each, and communicates them end-to-end -- from one application program to another -- optionally regulating the flow and ensuring reliable (error-free and sequenced) delivery."

-===== Transport Control Protocol
+===== #gls("tcp")

-TCP is an internet standard, Transport layer protocol that reliably transmit data in the same order it was sent utilizing congestion and error controlling.
-It can be directly accessed on Apple platforms using the C based BSDSockets or the Networking Framework @apple_inc_tn3151_2023.
+#gls("tcp") is an internet standard, transport layer protocol that reliably transmit data in the same order it was sent utilizing congestion and error controlling.
+It can be directly accessed on Apple platforms using the C based #gls("bsd")Sockets or the Networking Framework @apple_inc_tn3151_2023.

 ====== Nagles Algorithm

 Due to the 20 byte TCP header there has been a relatively high overhead when sending small packages which in worst case could lead to congestion collapse considering the error prevention of the TCP protocol.
 This algorithm inhibits the sending of new TCP segments as long as no previously transmitted data stays unacknowledged.
 This algorithm is enabled by default on iOS systems @apple_inc_network_nodate-1 and while testing the prototype has lead to highly reduced IP package number sent compared to the data slices sent from the Application Layer @nagle_congestion_1984.

-===== User Datagram Protocol
+===== #gls("udp")

-UDP is a Transport Layer protocol that implements the "fire-and-forget" concept.
+#gls("udp") is a Transport Layer protocol that implements the "fire-and-forget" concept.
 Packages are sent whenever data is received from the Application Layer without guarantee that they will be delivered or that they will be received in the same order they had been sent.

 ===== QUIC